Countries to watch as divided Europe chooses its parliament

 AUSTRIA

-The European Parliament election should offer clues as to whether the popular Kurz's conservative People's Party will benefit from the scandal.
-But regardless of the result, Kurz is expected to face a small opposition party's no-confidence motion in parliament on Monday, and it's unclear whether he will keep his job.
+Regardless of the result, Kurz is expected to face a small opposition party's no-confidence motion in parliament on Monday, and it's unclear whether he will keep his job.
+But a big win would make his People's Party firm favorite to retain power in September.

+The projection also points to a comeback for the Greens, who lost their seats in Germany's national parliament in 2017.

 Comments